shawnyu5/debate_dragon_2.0/commands/are_u_shawn_yu/README.md

-`/are-u-shawn-yu` - Recreates the following image:
+`/are-u-shawn-yu user:<user>` - Recreates the following image by accusing the user they are Shawn Yu.

 ![ivan_reference](img/ivan_reference.png)